brianoure/space-systems/satellites/telemetry/telemetry-construction.md

 # Model satellite downlink telemetry frame construction
-All the types are unsigned
+All the types are unsigned, therefore take caution when passing possibly signed values such as temperatures (conversion to unsigned is necessary)
 - short preamble1 (2 bytes)
 - short preamble2 (2 bytes)
 - short preamble3 (2 bytes)